qwook/node-robohash/README.md

 Project has been stripped down and coffeescript removed.

-svg.js is generated from the original svg.coffee, and has a lot of formatting issues.

 SVG parsing and rendering code is based on relevant code in [Fabric.js](https://github.com/kangax/fabric.js).
 I'll add the necessary mentions ASAP.

 # Known Issues